xlladdins/xll/docs/Excel4MacrosQ-S.md

 **REPORT.PRINT**?(report\_name, copies\_num)

-Report\_name    specifies the name of a report in the active workbook.
+Report\_name&nbsp;&nbsp;&nbsp;&nbsp;specifies the name of a report in the active workbook.

-Copies\_num    is the number of copies you want to print.
+Copies\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of copies you want to print.
 If omitted, the default is 1.

-Show\_print\_dlg\_logical    is a logical value that, if TRUE, displays a dialog box asking how many copies to print, or, if FALSE or omitted, prints the report immediately using existing print settings.
+Show\_print\_dlg\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE, displays a dialog box asking how many copies to print, or, if FALSE or omitted, prints the report immediately using existing print settings.

 **Remarks**